 - 51. Prior to the inception of a motor insurance policy, an insurer provided the policyholder with a list of exclusions but failed to warn of an additional exclusion which subsequently appeared in the policy document.
 What principle of insurance has the insurer breached?

 - A. Caveat emptor.

 - B. Good faith.

 - C. Proximate cause.

 - D. Subrogation.

 - 52. When Norman applied for a theft insurance policy, he advised the insurer that he only had a single Yale lock on the main entrance to the property to be insured.
-This information is an example of

-- A. best advice.
+This information is an example of A. best advice.

 - B. common interest.

 - C. contract consideration.

 - D. material circumstances.

-- 53. Paul has been banned for driving whilst under the influence of illegal drugs.
-Following the completion of his ban he has applied for new motor insurance cover.
-Underwriters are likely to regard this information as
+- 53. A 45-year-old singer in a band wants to insure his car, which is stored on a busy side road away from his house when NOT in use.
+Which factor would an insurer consider to be a poor physical hazard when assessing his proposal?

-- A. a poor physical hazard.
+- A. His age.

-- B. a poor moral hazard.
+- B. The storage location.

-- C. irrelevant to the consideration of the level risk.
+- C. His occupation.

-- D. irrelevant as this is a spent conviction.
+- D. The car.

-- 54. In connection with an insurance policy, at what point does the duty of disclosure first arise?

-- A. At the beginning of negotiations.
+- 54. In connection with an insurance policy, at what point does the duty of disclosure first arise?A. At the beginning of negotiations.

 - B. On the making of an offer.

 - C. On the acceptance of an offer.

 - D. At policy inception.

 - 55. In what circumstances may an insurer have the right to avoid paying a claim and to void a household contents insurance policy from inception?

 - A. When a premium instalment is not paid.

 - B. When a second insurer is used by the insured.

 - C. When a deliberately undisclosed material circumstance is discovered.

 - D. When the value of contents is mistakenly underestimated by the insured.

 - 56. An insurer is in the process of settling a claim and has already made three interim payments of £300,000 each.
 Prior to payment of the final amount of £300,000, the loss adjuster discovers that the insured deliberately withheld material circumstance relevant to the claim.
 What, if anything, is the maximum amount the insurer can recover from the insured?

 - A. Nil.

-- B. £300,000
+- B.£300,000

 - C. £600,000

 - D. £900,000